Jako/Glossary/README.md

 ## Translations

-The project can be translated on [Weblate](https://hosted.weblate.org/engage/modx-glossary/).
+Translations of the package can be made for the [Default Lexicon](https://hosted.weblate.org/projects/modx-extras/modx-glossary-standard/) and the [System Setting Lexicon](https://hosted.weblate.org/projects/modx-extras/modx-glossary-system-settings/)